pluskid/Mocha.jl/docs/user-guide/layers/util-layer.rst

 .. class:: MemoryOutputLayer

-   Takes some blobs in the network and collect their data during forward pass of the network as a list of julia ``Array``s.
+   Takes some blobs in the network and collect their data during forward pass of the network as a list of julia ``Array`` objects.
 Useful when doing in-memory testing for collecting the output.
 After running the forward pass of the network, the ``outputs`` field of the corresponding layer state object will contain a vector of the same size as the ``bottoms`` attribute.
 Each element